DataFinnovation/api-demos-python/README.md

 may remain dormant for weeks or months at a time.
 A larger more verbose data source like the US SEC is unlikely to be quiet for even a day.

+## Advanced User Configuration
+There are a few additional configuration environment variables advanced users may find useful (i.e. if testing a new feature or integration).

+**DF_API_URL_STUB**

+This environment variable allows you to specify a non-standard API endpoint for accessing the DataFinnovation system.

+**DF_BEARER_TOKEN**

+This environment variable bypasses the OAuth2 token generation step and allows you to specify your own bearer token.

+**DF_TOKEN_URL**

+This allows you to use a different endpoint to generate OAuth2 tokens.